KrikelisLampros/LinuxShell/README.md

 # LinuxShell

-Can Handle multiple commands through pipes
+LinuxShell is linux command line which can fanction normaly and additional can Handle multiple commands through pipes.